Nurzhek/Nurzhek/README.md

 ### Hi there 👋
+Undergraduate Top-20 Computer Science Freshman student, currently enriching my knowledge and skills at Nazarbayev University with experience working across the Software Engineering.
+Interested in development, video games and studying.

 <!--
 **Nurzhek/Nurzhek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.